 What function will the timber frame serve?

 This is incredibly important.
 Are you looking for a timber frame barn, or pool house, or maybe a pavilion?
 You want to make sure that the timber frame not only fits well, looks great, but also creates real value!
 Read more about timber frame pavilions.
+Maybe you are looking to incorporate timber frame trusses into your home in the great room.

 Get an idea of costs of the timber frame.

 Dreaming about timber frames is great.
 Let’s make sure that your dream fits within your budget.
-Here at Joint and Peg we offer Concept and Material Plans that are at a reduced price.
+Here at Joint and Peg we offer Plans that are at a reduced price.
 We believe they are valuable plans to determine costs and feasibility of a project without breaking the bank.
 If you want to have a look through our library for inspiration that works as well!
 We would be honored to have one of our designs as the basis for your project!

 Once you have answered these questions you will be in a much better position to make a sound decision to move forward with your timber frame project.
 Here at Joint and Peg we do understand that the are other factors that can weigh in on your project.
 We will discuss those in the following topic.